 Each security sector has its own superstar IT security vendors, and keeping track of all the different solutions, services and tools to defend against network security threats can be difficult.
 Should you go with a long-established security company with decades of industry recognition, or choose the hot new startup that’s making the news with its own cutting edge technology?
 We feel your pain—know that we, too, have searched for a comprehensive list of cybersecurity vendors and their product offerings, but have had no such luck.

-That’s why we’ve made our own list of top 10 best security vendors to watch for in 2020.
+That’s why we’ve made our own list of top 10 best security vendors in 2020.
 We’ve even provided a detailed spreadsheet that boasts more than 400 security vendors, complete with the type of services they offer, founding dates and headquarters.
 You can download the spreadsheet, edit and customize it to suit your needs, and get your intel on the best security vendors out there.

 Top 10 Best Cyber Security Companies in 2020

 We’ve compiled this list of the best cybersecurity vendors in 2020 based on their annual revenue, industry recognition and market share.
 While many entries on this last won’t be a big surprise for anyone, there might be some unexpected companies here as well.
 Companies on the following list are ranked based on reports of their annual income for 2019:

 Keep in mind that the list presented is in no particular order, as each security vendor here has earned its spot based on specific strengths.
 We feel it would be ungrateful to compare them.

 Microsoft might not need a lengthy introduction and description, so as the highest-revenue security company on this list, and one with such a wide product and service portfolio, we’ll try to keep it short.